jeremykenedy/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

   courses and courses that finished running early in the history of the edX platform, data for enrollment activity and student engagement may not be available.

+* Charts are not available for problems with randomization enabled in Studio.
+  For these problems, the Answer Distribution report and downloadable CSV file include one row for each problem-variant-answer combination selected by your students.